 Please open the course.
 You can find the delete option in the settings menu on the right side.

-You can find the bin in the old GUI (accessible via Details and Settings).
-The left menu has the option "Deleted Entries".
+You can access the bin via Details and settings.
+The left menu has the option Deleted entries.

-'Restore' restores the course to the state it was when you deleted it (complete with participants and their entries).
+Restore restores the course to the state it was when you deleted it (complete with participants and their entries).

-The most common element in OLAT courses is the folder.
+The most common element in OLAT courses is the Folder.
 You can use drag & drop to get the files into a folder (or sub-folder) so that students can download them.
-Another typical element for that purpose is the single page.
+Another typical element for that purpose is the Single page.

 Here are some best-practice tips for making your resources (e.g. articles, audio files) available in your OLAT course: